HL7/davinci-pdex-plan-net/input/pagecontent/index.md

 ### Relation to US Core and other IGs

-This implementation guide was written for a US audience and profiles resources from <a href="{{site.data.fhir.ver.hl7_fhir_us_core}}/index.html">US Core STU 4</a>, where available (Practitioner, Organization and Location), and otherwise from R4 (OrganizationAffiliation, PractitionerRole, HealthCareService, Endpoint).
-The PractitionerRole profile from US Core was not used because it is over-constrained for use in a Provider Directory based on Payer information.
-The Network profile is based on USCore Organization, since there was no contradiction between the USCore profile and the Plan-Net requirements.
+This implementation guide was written for a US audience and profiles resources from US Core where available (Practitioner, PractitionerRole, Organization and Location), and otherwise from R4 (OrganizationAffiliation, HealthCareService, Endpoint).
+In prior versions of Plan Net, the PractitionerRole profile from US Core 3.1.1 was not used because it is over-constrained for use in a Provider Directory based on Payer information.
+That has since been corrected in later versions of US Core.
+The Network profile is based on US Core Organization, since there was no contradiction between the US Core profile and the Plan-Net requirements.
 However, the NPI and CLIA identifier types, which are Must-Support, are clearly intended for provider organizations only and are not expected to be populated for other organization types.
 Alignment with VhDir is maintained by adapting VhDir content, where possible.

 <h4>Disclaimers and Assumptions</h4>
 <ul>